jeyu54217/Notes/Python/Basic_Concept.md

 # Set

-Sets do not have duplicate values
+1. Sets do not have duplicate values
-Elements in sets aren't ordered.
+2. Elements in sets aren't ordered.
-You cannot access items in a set by index.
+3. You cannot access items in a set by index.
-Sets can be useful if you need to keep track of a collection of elements, but don't care about ordering, keys or values and duplicates